 For example, like have g1(x) = x, and g2(x) = x, then, of course P(x) = x2 + 3x + 2.

 But I pushed the envelope by imagining the quadratic is what's called primitive and irreducible over Q, which means that it does NOT factor into polynomials, where an additional factor can force outside the ring of algebraic integers.

-And I showed stepping through some simple algebraic manipulations where I multiplied by 7, but this time I will multiply by 11,which is the additional factor:
+And have shown where I multiplied by 7, but this time I will multiply by 11,which is the additional factor:

 Introduce new functions f1(x), and f2(x), where I'll use the second one first, as let